DaliaW/DaliaW/README.md

 Things that aim for something better, and have a valuable meaning in it ✨.

-I am quietly confident, curious about new technology,
+I'm curious about new technology and I'm eager to learn more and more,

 and I have a strong determination to solve whatever problems in my way.💪